AdolfoAmoLainez/paqueteria/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a frontend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can configure a mysql instance in localhost and set it up in the connections.js file.
+Also have to change the environment files to especify the backend URLs.
+Run `npm run start:server` to start de backend server on the localhost.

 ## Code scaffolding